jdkato/HDF-Guide/README.md

     </tr>
 </table>

 > A domain-agnostic exploration app for HDF5 files: search, preview, and quickly navigate even the largest of datasets.
+Built with Qt 6, C++, and libhdf5.